 French Saddle Stud-Book

-The FRENCH SADDLE STUD-BOOK represents the “Selle Français” breed of horses with stakeholders and interlocutors from the equine world as well as any interested public.
+The SELLE FRANÇAIS STUD-BOOK represents the “Selle Français” breed of horses to stakeholders and contacts from the equine world as well as any interested public.
 La Cense collaborates in the characterization of young stallions.
-Manuel Godin, the technical director of the stud farm brings his expertise on the behavior of about thirty horses, in order to disseminate a maximum of information to breeders, on these future breeders.
+Manuel Godin, the technical director of the stud, brings his expertise on the behavior of around thirty horses, in order to disseminate as much information as possible to breeders on these future breeders.
 La Cense also supports the “YOUNG BREEDERS” project, which is a breeding competition dedicated to young people aged 16 to 25.
-They confront not only their knowledge of breeding, but also their horse preparation technique, as well as their ability to judge young horses.
-The final course of the French saddle team takes place at La Cense.
+They compare not only their knowledge of breeding, but also their technique of preparing the horse, as well as their ability to judge young horses.
+The final training course for the Selle Français team takes place at La Cense.

 French Saddle Stud-Book

-Cheval Pratique informs all enthusiasts, leisure and sports riders, thanks to the collaboration of the best professionals in the sector in France.
-Historical partner of La Cense, the editorial team, led by Stéphane Litas, has supported the emergence, development and generalization of ethological riding for more than 10 years.
-Each month, Manuel Godin delivers his technical advice in the section “I educate my horse”.
-The exercises described and illustrated in the magazine refer to videos on the newspaper's site, to be always closer to the readers.
+Cheval Pratique informs all enthusiasts, recreational and sports riders, thanks to the collaboration of the best professionals in the sector in France.
+A long-standing partner of La Cense, the editorial team, led by Stéphane Litas, has supported the emergence, development and then generalization of ethological riding for more than 10 years.
+Each month, Manuel Godin delivers his technical advice in the “J'éduque mon cheval” section.
+The exercises described and illustrated in the magazine refer to videos on the newspaper's website, to be always closer to the readers.

 With 12 issues and 2 special issues per year, Cheval Magazine is the leading equestrian magazine in France.
 The monthly offers over 100 pages of exciting articles to understand, love and get to know horses.
 Since September 2018, the magazine has produced a mini web-series on International Training La Cense.
 Internet users follow the life and progression of second-year students until they obtain their BPJEPS and BFE EE II.
 An episode is broadcast each month on the magazine's web platform: chevalmag.com.